genidma/teatime-accessibility/README.md

    cp teatime-accessibility.desktop ~/.local/share/applications/
    ```

 After running these commands, you'll find "TeaTime Accessibility" in the Utilities section of your application menu.
-If you choose to create a desktop shortcut during the setup process, you can also launch the app directly from your desktop in future instances.
+If you choose to create a desktop shortcut during the installation process, you can also launch the app directly from your desktop in future instances.

+## Installation Locations

+When you run the install.sh script, here's exactly where each component is installed:

+1. **Virtual Environment**:
+   - Location: Inside the project directory as `teatime-venv/`
+   - This is a local virtual environment that stays within your project folder

+2. **Desktop Entry**:
+   - Location: `~/.local/share/applications/teatime-accessibility.desktop`
+   - This allows the app to appear in your system's application menu under "Utilities"

+3. **Desktop Shortcut** (if you choose to create one):
+   - Location: On your desktop (e.g., `~/Desktop/teatime-accessibility.desktop`)
+   - This provides a direct shortcut icon on your desktop

+4. **Application Files**:
+   - All application files remain in your project directory
+   - This includes the main Python script, assets, and configuration files

+5. **User Data**:
+   - Configuration: `~/.config/teatime_config.json`
+   - Statistics: `~/.local/share/teatime_stats.json`

+The important thing to note is that the application itself is not moved or copied elsewhere - it runs directly from your project directory.
+The [install.sh](file:///vms_and_github/Github/teatime-accessibility/install.sh) script simply:
+1. Sets up the virtual environment for isolated dependencies
+2. Creates convenient access points (desktop entry and/or desktop shortcut)
+3. Ensures all necessary components are properly configured

+This approach keeps everything contained within your project directory while providing convenient access methods through the standard desktop environment interfaces.

 ## Usage